Written by

 Jessica Munoz DPN, RN, CEN

-The simplified ADULT BASIC LIFE SUPPORT algorithm includes five steps.
+The simplified ADULT BASIC LIFE SUPPORT algorithm includes the following key steps.
 The algorithm diagram provided by the American Heart Association emphasizes the following:

 I'm a certified ACLS provider by AHA, currently working as a ship's doctor on a german ship.
 My German colleagues assert that it is no longer necessary to check pulse before starting the chest compressions, and it is recommended only to check responsiveness and breathing.
 Could you let me know about it please?

 The AHA Guidelines uses the “absence of normal breathing” as indication for chest compressions when teaching lay rescuers.
-In the health professional certification, healthcare providers are taught to first check for presence or absence of normal breathing, then to check a pulse.
+For healthcare providers, the guidelines recommend first checking for presence or absence of normal breathing, then checking a pulse.
 No more than ten seconds should be taken to do this and if there is any doubt of the existence of a pulse, compressions should be started.
 There is no harm in doing compressions if a pulse is present, but delaying them when a pulse is not present ensures poor outcome.
-I hope this answers helps to clarify the guidelines for you.

 Get a reminder when you need to take the exam